 Belviq was the first drug proven to help people lose weight and keep it off for several years without raising their risk for heart problems.
 That was the conclusion of a five-year, 12,000-patient study of the drug’s heart safety, which the FDA required Eisai to conduct as a condition of approval.

-The FDA said there was a range of cancers, with pancreatic, colorectal and lung cancer reported more often in the patients who took Belviq.
+There was a range of cancers, with pancreatic, colorectal and lung cancer reported more often in the patients who took Belviq, the FDA said.

 Eisai said its assessment is that Belviq has more benefit than risk for its intended patients.
 It's specifically approved for adults with a body mass index of 30 and adults with a BMI of 27 who have other conditions that carry heart risks, such as high blood pressure, high cholesterol or Type 2 diabetes.

-An extended-release version of the drug called Belviq XR also is being pulled from the market.
+An extended-release version called Belviq XR also is being pulled from the market.